simo2409/mng-web/README.markdown

 Both these directories has inside some other directories (they are quite easy to understand):

-- 'html'  -> Where there are html files or .rb files that generates html files
+- 'html'  -> Where there are html files or .rb files that generates html files (in 'generated' there isn't this directory because html files must be in the root)
 - 'css'   -> Where there are css files or .rb files that generates css files
 - 'js'    -> Where there are javascript files or .rb files that generates javascript files

 When the script runs it looks in these directories looking for .rb files, it executes these files assuming that every .rb file will generate a file.
-So if the script finds in 'workdir/html' the script 'index.rb' it assumes that executing this script 'index.html' will be created.
+So if the script finds in 'workdir/js' the script 'application.rb' it assumes that executing this script 'application.js' will be created.
 Another example, if the script finds in 'workdir/css' the file 'main.rb' it assumes that after its execution a file called 'main.css' will be available in the same directory.
+The concept about html file is quite identical with the difference that in 'generated' there isn't 'html' directory.
+So if there is a script 'about.rb' the script executes it, assumes that it generates a 'about.html' in 'workdir/html' and copy it into 'generated' (not 'generated/html' as other examples).

 This allows the script to deduce everything necessary to generate everything.
 Do you have a static html that never changes?
 You can put this html file in the directory 'workdir/html' and the script simply will copy it to 'generated' directory.